jeffreybergier/NotSoulver/README.md

 The app is a normal Mac app saved in ZIP format.
 The [builds](Builds/) folder contains builds for each version of Mac OS X sorted by date the build was made.
 Use the newest date in the newest operating system possible.
+- [Z15 - Sequoia](Builds/Z15%20-%20Sequoia/): **Notarized Universal Apple Silicon and Intel builds** that run on macOS 11 and up
+   - **This is the recommended build to run on any modern Mac**
-- [X15 - Catalina](Builds/X15%20-%20Catalina/): Universal Apple Silicon and Intel 64 bit builds that run on macOS 14 and up
+- [X15 - Catalina](Builds/X15%20-%20Catalina/): Universal Apple Silicon and Intel 64 bit builds that run on macOS 10.14 and up
 - [X8 - Mountain Lion](Builds/X8%20-%20Mountain%20Lion/): Intel 64 bit builds that run on Mac OS X 10.7 and up
 - [X6 - Snow Leopard](Builds/X6%20-%20Snow%20Leopard/): Intel 64 and 32 bit builds that run on Mac OS X 10.6 and up
 - [X4 - Tiger](Builds/X4%20-%20Tiger/): Universal Intel 32 bit and PowerPC 32 bit builds that run on Mac OS X 10.4 and 10.5